Breeanajohnson108/GA-SunflowerTunes-Project-2-/README.md

 # SunflowerTunes 🌻

- Project Overview

 ## Project Name

 SunflowerTunes

 ## Project Description

 Welcome!
 SunflowerTunes is a music web application that allows you to jam anywhere at anytime.
+SunflowerTunes will brighten your day, or just allow you to go to your personal getaway.
+This music app is being built with React and using Airtable.
+Sunflowertunes will be avavilabe in different views mobile, tablet, and desktop mode.

 ## API and Data Sample

-SunflowerTunes uses a Spotify api (https://developer.spotify.com/documentation/web-api/) to get user's playlists and allow them to listent to music.
+SunflowerTunes uses a Spotify api (https://developer.spotify.com/documentation/web-api/) to get user's playlists and allow them to listen to music.

 ## Wireframes